 Looking for a free series of sample questions from the ACT?
 Check out the questions below!
 These are just a sample of ACT test questions.
 You’ll find questions for the English section, Mathematics section, Reading section, Science section, and Writing section.
-If you’re interested in seeing a free ACT practice test, you can do just that after you’ve registered for a free Petersons.com account!
+If you’re interested in buying an ACT practice test, you can visit Petersons.com.

 Directions: In this section, each question corresponds with the underlined word or phrase bearing the same number (i.e., Question 1 refers to the underlined phrase labeled “1”).
 From the answer choices at right, pick the best alternative.
 If no change is needed, choose NO CHANGE.
 Questions 1–15 refer to the following passage.